Leiouflying/Gobang-AI/UPDATE LOG.md

 # Update_Log

-## Ver:0.0.1	180101
+## 20180101
 - Created the project
 - Defined the version//Read more detail: https://www.geekdt.com/335.html
-- Add update log
+- Added update log
-- Cancel the Unicode to slove the encoding format problem
+- Canceled the Unicode to slove the encoding format problem
 - Changed some naming method
 - Rebuilt the format of update log

+## 20180102
+- Created the GUI
+- Supported transparent picture(with bmp)